 Fort Worth Alumnae Panhellenic:

 We will help provide you with general sorority information and notify area alumnae of your intent to participate in membership recruitment through our Master List.
 THIS DOES NOT REGISTER YOU WITH YOUR COLLEGE PANHELLENIC.
-Our deadline is April 15.
-Our deadline is the same whether your school has fall or spring recruitment.
+Our deadline is April 1, regardless of your school's recruitment schedule (fall, spring, etc.).
 The sorority members use the summer to get organized and ready for recruitment.

 Campus Panhellenic Association:

 When you register with your campus Panhellenic (this is required and most will open June 1), they will send you information about what you can expect during the recruitment process on their campus.
-Campus registration dates vary, so check their website or call to find out the deadline at your university.
-The information you will receive usually has dress guidelines and photo examples.
-Wear clothes that you feel good in, along with comfortable shoes.
-You will be standing and walking a lot.
+Campus registration dates vary, so check their website or call to find out the deadline at your university as well as other general information such as what to bring/wear for recruitment.
+Many Panhellenics also have social media platforms, so don't forget to follow them as well!

-In order to go through the recruitment process, you will need a reference (a form with your personal information that is requested by each sorority chapter on your campus) written by a sponsor, often referred to as an alumna member.
+In order to go through the recruitment process, you may need a reference (a form with your personal information that is requested by each sorority chapter on your campus) written by a sponsor, often referred to as an alumna member.
 Each sponsor will obtain the reference form for her sorority.
 The recruitment process typically includes three or four events.
 These events are intended for you and the sorority membership to meet and also for you to learn more about sorority life and their sorority in particular.
 Since recruitment is a mutual selection process and each sorority is unique, don’t pre-judge one sorority by a stereotype given to you for the whole group.
 The period of recruitment varies but usually lasts for several days.
-If you would like to join a sorority, it is best to go through the recruitment process your first year in college since recruitment classes are limited in size.

 Compatibility: Sororities are based upon friendship, congeniality and mutual ideals.
 The ability to get along with others and the enjoyment of being with people of diverse personalities are desirable qualities.